The Reality of Property Searching in France

 1. You're Only Seeing Part of the Market

-Property portals in France show 60-70% of available properties.
+Property portals in France show only a portion of available properties.
 The best properties often sell before reaching public listings through:

 - Private networks of buyer's agents